Fixing CNAME Loop Errors on Static Hosts

 Quick Reference: CNAME Rules

 Need hands-on help?
-See Guides for step-by-step setup playbooks, or join the Discord community.
+See Guides Tools for step-by-step setup playbooks, or join the Discord community.